Disclosure and Barring Service Check (previously CRB)

 - is receiving a service or participating in an activity for people who have particular needs because of their age or who have any form of disability;

 - is an expectant or nursing mother living in residential care;

 - is receiving direct payments from a local authority or health and social care trust in lieu of social care services;

 - requires assistance in the conduct of their own affairs.

-The DBS check may take between 3 and 6 weeks to come back from the Disclosure and Barring Service Office in Liverpool.
-Once we have satisfactory clearance, the HR Department will inform the Institute Director/Head of Service Department so that a start date for the new employee can be agreed.
+With this improved process we expect that all DBS checks will be completed within a maximum of 14 days of requesting.
+HR Compliance will be able to support your teams through the process in the first instance.
+Once we have satisfactory clearance, the HR Department will inform the Faculty Pro Vice-Chancellor / Head of Service Department so that a start date for the new employee can be agreed.